yogimathius/my_libasm/README.md

 ```

 ## Usage
-Each asm function has a parallel .c function which calls the asm function and passes arguments.
+Each .S function has a parallel .c function.
+The .c calls the .S and passes arguments.

 Naming convention example:

 .c func = asm_strlen()

 .S func = my_strlen()

-We have created a series of tests in the main() located in my_libasm.c.
-There is one test per asm function.
+There are a series of tests in the main() located in my_libasm.c, one test per function.

 Run the program:
 ```